Unity-Technologies/com.unity.multiplayer.docs/reference/template.md

 ---
 id: template
-title: Doc Template
+title: Markdown Guide and Code
 ---

-This template ([GitHub file](https://github.com/Unity-Technologies/com.unity.multiplayer.docs/blob/master/docs/template.md)) displays all options available for writing topics in this site.
+This guide details how to use Markdown and custom features available for this site.
+You can review Markdown code in this [GitHub file](https://github.com/Unity-Technologies/com.unity.multiplayer.docs/blob/master/reference/template.md) or in local cloned files in the */reference/template.md* file.
 You can write content using [GitHub-flavored Markdown syntax](https://github.github.com/gfm/).
 See the [Contributions Guide](https://github.com/Unity-Technologies/com.unity.multiplayer.docs/wiki) for details on creating and updating documentation.

 ## Markdown Syntax